greenboxal/doggohub/doc/workflow/notifications.md

-# GitLab Notification Emails
+# DoggoHub Notification Emails

-GitLab has a notification system in place to notify a user of events that are important for the workflow.
+DoggoHub has a notification system in place to notify a user of events that are important for the workflow.

 ## Notification settings